tesseract-ocr/tessdoc/ViewerDebugging.md

-# How to use the Viewer to debug recognition.
+# How to use the Viewer to debug recognition

 ## Introduction